 Margelia Perez Moreno

-I am currently a full time student looking to learn and grow as a person and within my community.
-My main aspirations are to always be open to experiencing different things and realities, hoping to learn something new from it everyday.
+I am currently a full-time student looking to learn and grow as a person and within my community.
+My main aspirations are to always be open to experiencing different things and realities, hoping to learn something new from them every day.
 Because music is one of my favorite forms of life expression, one of my personal goals is to produce my own full-length album and form valuable bonds with those who cherish the same things along the way.
-Music, film, and arts of all types have always inspired me by replicating and recreating lifes themes within themselves, and I am grateful to be a part of that.
+Music, film, and arts of all types have always inspired me by replicating and recreating life's themes within themselves, and I am grateful to be a part of that.